manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 ~~~~~~~

 Our render method is relatively complex, however it is creating multiple variations of ```Button``` components
 based on style parameters passed as properties.
+As a result, the ```CardStack``` render is relatively simpler, with fewer lines of code when compared with directly rendering instances of the ```Button``` component variations.
 This is a good strategy for creating visual test pages for your components.

 Event handling in multiple components has following key strategies.